WalletScrutiny/WalletScrutinyCom/_android/com.iqtrade.ex.app.md

 ---

 The registration process seems to be broken for this app/website.
 We tried inputting our mobile number and it kept issuing an error "Incorrect format"
 We tried several combinations both on the mobile app and on the website.
 On both occasions it issued the same error.

+We used a VPN to connect a Japanese server and the app informed us that our region is not supported.

 ## App Description from Google Play